johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 If you need to take a break at any time, let me know and I can pause the recording and interview and we'll go back over your concept form at the end of the interview to review and confirm your previous choices.

-Okay, so we've talked previously about how your husband was laid off working as a draftsman in Johnstown, Pennsylvania and I kind of wanted to elaborate more on some of the experiences we've previously discussed related to this.
+Okay, so we've talked previously about how your husband was laid off working as a draftsman in Johnstown, Pennsylvania, and I kind of wanted to elaborate more on some of the experiences we've previously discussed related to this.

 Can you kind of describe what your day was like as a housewife at home while your husband was working?
 Like what you would do in a day?

-Ruth: Of course take care of the children and make meals.
+Ruth: Of course, take care of the children and make meals.
 I cleaned, did the cleaning.

 (1:45 - 2:55)
 Ruth: I don't know.
 My mother lived with us for about three and a half years and so she wants some care.
 I'm not sure what else to say.